mixer/beam-client-java/README.md

 ## Building

-We use [Maven](http://maven.apache.org/) to build Beam's Java client.
+We use [Maven](http://maven.apache.org/) to build Mixer's Java client.
 Once you have [Maven installed](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), there are two easy steps to getting the client in your classpath.

-First, add the [Beam repo](https://maven.mixer.com) to your `pom.xml` as a `<repository>` as follows:
+First, add the [Mixer repo](https://maven.mixer.com) to your `pom.xml` as a `<repository>` as follows:

 ```xml
 <repositories>